chhjel/HealthCheck/README.md

     // Access options and other configs here. protected override void ConfigureAccess(HttpRequestBase request, AccessConfig<AccessRoles> config) {
-        // There's 3 methods to grant the request access to modules:
+        // There's 3 methods available to grant the request access to modules:

         // #1: Give a given role access to a given module,
         // without setting any module access options: